 Forget Botox or a vampire facial: at the Dead Sea, you can indulge an au natural spa day that’ll leave your skin as soft and supple as the day your momma birthed ya.
 Dead Sea minerals like sodium, potassium and magnesium are renowned for their healing properties, and studies have found soaking in water containing Dead Sea salt can help treat psoriasis, acne and eczema, as well as enhance the skin’s ability to retain moisture.
 Or something like that. *Enter legal jargon here so no one sues me over health advice*

-Anyway, I’m clearly not a dermatologist, but what I CAN confirm is that taking a mud bath in the Dead Sea feels amazeballs.
-All you have to do is reach down along the shoreline and scoop up the smooth, black mud, then slather it alllll over yourself.
+Anyway, I’m clearly not a dermatologist, but I can confirm that taking a mud bath in the Dead Sea feels ahh-mazing.
+All you have to do is reach down along the shoreline and scoop up the smooth, black mud, then slather it all over yourself.
 (If you happen to be at a beach resort there might already be mud waiting for you in a big vat which is pretty luxe and all, but I do think half the fun is digging it up yourself).
 Wait for it to dry which usually takes about 10 minutes depending on how thick you’ve slathered it on (patience, grasshopper), then rinse off in the sea or a freshwater shower.
-You seriously won’t be able to stop touching your skin after–it will feel so soft!
+You seriously won’t be able to stop touching your skin after because it will feel so soft!